statmano/glitch-static-site-3-fastly/MIGRATE.md

 Your Compute app code will be in the `compute-js` folder, and the `fastly.toml` file will update with your Fastly service details as you execute the commands.

+> 🏗️ _If your Compute app doesn't successfully serve the first time it's best to delete the `compute-js` folder before trying again._

 ## Deploy your site

 Ready to publish?
 Great, [sign up for a free Fastly developer account](https://www.fastly.com/signup/).